 Creepy tree root off the beaten path.

-This is a type of stone crop found along the way towards the sandstone crevice.
+This is Oregon stonecrop and it's found along the way towards the sandstone crevice.

 I think this is deerweed, but I'm not 100% sure.